-Identifying information concerning deceased individuals shall not be released to the media until notification of next of kin or otherwise cleared through the Coroner's Office.
+Identifying information concerning deceased individuals shall not be released to the media until notification of next of kin or otherwise cleared through the Coroner.

-Any requests for copies of related reports or additional information not contained in this log shall be referred to the designated department media representative, the custodian of records, or if unavailable, to the responsible lieutenant or supervisor.
-Such requests will generally be processed in accordance with the provisions of the Public Records Act (Government Code § 6250, et seq.).
+Any requests for copies of related reports or additional information not contained in this log shall be referred to the designated [department/office] media representative, the custodian of records, or if unavailable, to the responsible lieutenant or supervisor.
+Such requests will generally be processed in accordance with the provisions of the Public Records Act (see the Records Maintenance and Release Policy).